makerdao/community/governance/votes/Executive vote - August 10, 2022.md

 ### Activate SocGen Vault

 The SocGenForge OFH token was [onboarded on August 2, 2022](https://vote.makerdao.com/executive/template-executive-vote-onboarding-real-world-asset-vaults-july-29-2022).
-However, due to the key holders being unavailable during the spell creation and validation, [the ownership of the `operator` wallet could not be verified](https://forum.makerdao.com/t/socgen-forge-ofh-granting-final-permission-after-the-onboarding/17033).
+However, due to the key holders being unavailable during the spell creation and validation, the ownership of the `operator` wallet could not be verified.

 [The ownership has now been verified](https://forum.makerdao.com/t/security-tokens-refinancing-mip6-application-for-ofh-tokens/10605/42).
-The final permission to the SocGen's wallet will be granted if this executive proposal passes.
+The final permission to SocGen's wallet which will allow them to drawdown DAI will be granted, if this executive proposal passes.

+Please see [this post](https://forum.makerdao.com/t/socgen-forge-ofh-granting-final-permission-after-the-onboarding/17033) from the Collateral Engineering Services Core Unit (CES-001) that explains this in more detail.

 ### Recognized Delegate Compensation